William Thompson Lusk: Early life

 Lusk was born and raised in Norwich, Connecticut.
 Lusk, the fifth generation of his family, was the son of Sylvester Graham Lusk and Elizabeth Freeman Lusk (née Adams).

 Lusk attended a school run by local Reverend Albert Spooner in preparation for attending Yale College.
-However, his uncle believed that learning the old version of grammar from Spooner would get Lusk rejected from Yale, and for the winter of 1853–1854, he attended Anthon's Grammar School at Murray Street, New York City.
+However, his uncle believed that learning the old version of grammar from Spooner would get Lusk rejected from Yale, and for the winter of 1853–1854, he attended Anthon's Grammar School at Murray Street, Manhattan, New York City.
 For the winter of 1854–1855, Lusk was sent by his mother to Russell's Military School in New Haven, Connecticut, to gain physical toughness through gymnastics.

 In 1855, he enrolled at Yale University in the class of 1859, but left school at the end of his freshman year and studied medicine in Berlin and Heidelberg from 1858 to 1861.

 Career

 When the American Civil War broke out, he joined the 79th New York State Militia.
-He moved through the ranks from Private to Assistant Adjutant General by 1863.
+He moved through the ranks from private to Assistant Adjutant General by 1863.
 Unusually for his time, Lusk did not practice the usual custom of vilifying of the Southern soldiers; his letters actually indicate that he respected the Southerners and spoke of "Yankee hordes" invading the Southerners' "splendid plantations".
-He was promoted to Captain on February 24, 1862 (retroactive to January 19, 1862), and resigned from the United States Volunteers on February 28, 1863, with the intention of going back to New York to take command of a regiment.
+He was promoted to captain on February 24, 1862 (retroactive to January 19, 1862), and resigned from the United States Volunteers on February 28, 1863, with the intention of going back to New York to take command of a regiment.
 He was instead appointed Assistant Adjutant-General (with a rank of Captain) and assigned to the staff of Daniel Tyler on June 26, 1863, but resigned just two months later on September 17, 1863, after his troops were sent to Delaware and marked as inactive.

 Lusk took part in engagements at Blackburn's Ford, First Bull Run, Port Royal, James Island, Second Bull Run, Antietam, Fredericksburg, and many other minor battles.
 He was also a staff officer of Isaac I. Stevens until Stevens' death, and he commanded two companies during the Draft Riots of 1863.

 After war

 After he left the war, he returned to Bellevue Hospital Medical College, where he finished medical school and received his M.D. in 1864.
 He was the valedictorian of his graduating class.
-After that he spent one year in Europe studying under various medical professionals, though his New York Times obituary lists this time period as having lasted 4 years.
+After that he spent one year in Europe studying under various medical professionals, although his New York Times obituary lists this time period as having lasted 4 years.
 He studied in Edinburgh with James Y. Simpson, in Vienna with Carl Braun, and then in Prague with Seifert.
 Lusk came back to New York in 1868 to establish his practice.